 Steve was executive producer and co-writer of “Meet Me at Brooklyn & Soto,” JHS’s award-winning documentary on East L.A.’s Jewish heritage, which aired on public television.
 He chaired the intergenerational Fairfax Community Mural Project, which resulted in a photo mural in the heart of the Beverly-Fairfax neighborhood highlighting L.A.’s Jewish history painted by seniors and teens.
 He has also been a consultant on exhibits at such cultural institutions as the Japanese American National Museum and the Autry National Center.
-He is Vice Chair of the Los Angeles County Historical Landmarks and Records Commission, appointed by Supervisor Sheila Kuehl, is the author of several articles on historic and neighborhood preservation issues and co-wrote the entry on Los Angeles in the Encyclopedia of American Jewish History.
+He is Chair of the Los Angeles County Historical Landmarks and Records Commission, appointed by Supervisor Sheila Kuehl, is the author of several articles on historic and neighborhood preservation issues and co-wrote the entry on Los Angeles in the Encyclopedia of American Jewish History.
 A native Angeleno, Steve is a graduate of USC, where he majored in journalism and religion, and of Loyola Law School.

 Professionally, Steve is Executive Vice President, & Chief Counsel for HBO Max, TBS, TNT & truTV, after serving in similar executive positions for Universal Studios, NBC and Comedy Central.
 He’s married to Dr. Steven Hochstadt, a clinical psychologist.